 3. Mass Effect 3

 Originally, Mass Effect 3 had, no exaggeration, the worst ending I had ever seen or conceived of, in any media form.
 I wasn’t alone in this belief, not by a long shot, and so Bioware released an addendum DLC package to the ending, altering it somewhat to improve it.
-You can read all about it in the 2 rants I did about it, but in short, they succeeded in improving it, by a LOT, and addressed each of the biggest problems I had with the ending, the ones that made it unacceptably horrible.
+You can read all about it in the 2 rants I did about it, but in short, they succeeded in improving it, by a LOT, and addressed each of the biggest problems I had with the ending.
+It's still unacceptably horrible, of course, one of the most spectacular failures in the history of human storytelling that still to this day makes me ill to think about, make no mistake!
+But, y'know, a little less than it was before.

 Destroy: You sacrifice an entire race of life, along with a cherished companion and friend of Shepard (the protagonist).
 Needless to say, this is unacceptable to anyone who ever played a good guy Shepard, who has, on multiple occasions, spoken out against any mindset that sacrifices innocents for a cause.